junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

        result = app.acquire_token_silent(["your_scope"], account=chosen)
    ```

 3. If there is no suitable token in the cache or you've chosen to skip the previous step, send a request to Azure AD to get a token.
 There are different methods based on your client type and scenario.
-Here we demonstrate a placeholder flow.
+A sample flow can look like this:

    ```python
    if not result: